-My take away: You can make a living as author if you stick with it and are resourceful.
+My takeaway: You can make a living as an author if you stick with it and are resourceful.

-My take away: It's easier to be a writer who adds humour to her writing, then a stand-up comedian.
+My takeaway: It's easier to be a writer who adds humour to her writing, than a stand-up comedian.

 To write for children...

 -you have to connect with children.
 Find out what they are interested in and what books they are reading